The best cable back exercises for a defined back

 Why do cable straight-arm pulldowns?

-It’s one of only very few moves to work your lats (back), chest and front of your shoulders with each rep. So this cable machine back move gives your lats a fantastic stretch in the top position and a very strong contraction in the bottom position.
+It’s one of only very few moves to work your lats (back), chest and front of your shoulders with each rep. So this is one of the very best cable back exercises to give your lats a fantastic stretch in the top position and a very strong contraction in the bottom position.
 That works the muscle harder and through a greater range of motion.
 It’s a better option that the bench dumbbell pullover if you have shoulder aches or pains, or want to lift as heavy as possible without sacrificing control and good form.

 Build a broader back and chest by mastering the cable straight-arm pulldown!